 You've now adeptly navigated the process of connecting BigQuery to Excel via ODBC and have successfully imported your data into Excel.

-Automatically updating data from BigQuery in Excel is a powerful feature that ensures your analysis is always based on the most current information.
-After you have successfully imported data from BigQuery into Excel, it's crucial to maintain the freshness of this data to reflect any changes or updates that occur in the BigQuery database.
+Automatically updating data from BigQuery in Excel is a powerful feature that ensures your analysis is always based on the most current information, leveraging advanced data manipulation capabilities.
+After you have successfully imported data from BigQuery into Excel, it’s crucial to maintain the freshness of this data to reflect any changes or updates that occur in the BigQuery database.

-Excel facilitates this through its ability to refresh data both manually and automatically.
+Excel facilitates this through its ability to connect to external sources and refresh data both manually and automatically.
 Manual refreshes are useful for ad-hoc updates, while automatic refreshes are ideal for maintaining up-to-date data without constant manual oversight.
 Setting up automatic data refreshes can save significant time and effort, allowing you to focus on analysis rather than data management.

 This feature is especially beneficial in dynamic environments where data changes frequently, ensuring that your Excel workbook reflects the latest data with minimal effort.
-After importing data from BigQuery into Excel, ensuring the data remains current is essential.
+After importing data from BigQuery into Excel, it is crucial to ensure that the data remains up-to-date.

 Manually refreshing data in Excel involves a simple process to ensure your workbook contains the latest information from BigQuery.
 Navigate to the Data tab and locate the refresh icon positioned above the “Refresh All” option within the “Queries & Connections” section.